-To be eligible for consideration to participate in the Dearborn Superior Court D.C.V.
+To be eligible for consideration to participate in the Dearborn Superior Court A.C.C.
 Court Program, a defendant must meet the following criteria:

-- Must be a United States Military Veteran eligible for Cincinnati VA Medical Center benefits - Must have criminal activity linked to military service, most often combat situations - Must have a serious addiction to alcohol and/or drugs - Must be a resident of Dearborn County or Ohio County, or if a non-resident, must be actively employed in Dearborn County or Ohio County - Must be 18 years or older - Must have committed a felony offense and/or a probation violation. - Must have committed a drug and/or alcohol related offense, or an offense "driven" by drug and/or alcohol addiction
+- Must be a "repeat" offender (prior offenses may include juvenile court adjudications) - Must have a serious addiction to alcohol and/or drugs - Must be a resident of Dearborn County or Ohio County, or if a non-resident, must be actively employed in Dearborn County or Ohio County - Must be 18 years or older - Must have committed a felony offense and/or a probation violation. - Must have committed a drug and/or alcohol related offense, or an offense "driven" by drug and/or alcohol addiction

-Any of the following may DISQUALIFY a defendant for participation in the program:
+Any of the following will DISQUALIFY a defendant for participation in the program:

-- not eligible for VA benefits - first time offender - no alcohol or drug dependency - non-resident who is not employed in Dearborn County or Ohio County - propensity for violent behavior - prior history of dealing drugs, or present offense that involves dealing of drugs - no prior felony convictions and current offense is not a felony - sexual abuse offender - prior felony for domestic violence or present offense is felony domestic violence - prior weapons conviction or present offense involves possession of illegal weapon - working as a confidential informant for law enforcement - A person does not have the right to participate in the D.C.V.
+- first time offender - no alcohol or drug dependency - non-resident who is not employed in Dearborn County or Ohio County - propensity for violent behavior - severe mental illness other than alcohol and/or drug addiction - prior history of dealing drugs, or present offense that involves dealing of drugs - no prior felony convictions and current offense is not a felony - sexual abuse offender - prior felony for domestic violence or present offense is felony domestic violence - prior weapons conviction or present offense involves possession of illegal weapon - working as a confidential informant for law enforcement - A person does not have the right to participate in the A.C.C.
 Court